eddymina/fast_trader/README.md

 		# .dropna(inplace=0,newarray=True)\# will not return new array if no nans found					# and many many more features

 ```
-### Uses numpy backend for 5x indexing than pandas but numpy and panda friendly.
+### Uses numpy backend for 5x indexing than pandas, but numpy and pandas friendly.

 ```python
 #numpy ops work here and preseve data information if they match